elisalsr/Book_recommendation/README.md

 - Ratings: User’s ID, ISBN, Book rating
 - Users: ID, Location, Age

-<h2>Modifications and output</h2>
+<h2>Modifications and Output</h2>

-- Year of publication
+### Year of Publication

-To delete the outliers in the “Years of publication” column, we decided to filter the column to select only the years between 1900 and 2024.
-The outliers as the year 0 or the year 2024 were in this way deleted.
+To remove outliers in the "Year of Publication" column, we applied a filter to retain only years between 1900 and 2024.
+This process eliminated extreme values such as year 0 or incorrect entries like 2024.

-- Ratings - Book rating
+### Ratings – Book Rating

-In the details of the dataset, we saw that book ratings could be between 1 and 10, a 0 rating means the reader didn’t give his appreciation.
-Thus, we filtered the ratings to have a minimum of 1
+Book ratings in the dataset range from 1 to 10, with a rating of 0 indicating that the reader did not provide feedback.
+To ensure meaningful recommendations, we filtered out ratings of 0, keeping only explicit ratings (1–10).

-<h2>Hybrid model</h2>
+<h2>Hybrid Model</h2>

-- Filter recommended books with IMDB

-We only want to recommend books that readers like.
-Therfore, we use IMDB to score books appreciation and we filter books with the highest score.
-Here are some takes :
-Dealing with representation bias: books must have at least 5 reviews to appear on the list We only keep books that have an IMDB score higher than 5, so that our model only recommends books that have good ratings.
+### Filtering Recommended Books with IMDb
+To recommend books that readers genuinely appreciate, we incorporate IMDb scores as an additional filtering criterion.
+The process involves:

+- **Addressing representation bias**: Books must have at least **five reviews** to be considered.
+- **Ensuring quality recommendations**: Only books with an **IMDb score higher than 5** are retained, ensuring that our model suggests well-rated books.

-- Recommendation with Cosine Similarity
+### Recommendation Using Cosine Similarity

-Key features :
-Book-Title,
-Book-Author
-Publisher
-Period_Of_Publication
-We combine these key features in one single feature.
-We clean it, build a count matrix, and use cosine similarity on it.
+To compute similarity between books, we leverage the **cosine similarity** technique based on key book attributes:

+- **Book Title**
+- **Book Author**
+- **Publisher**
+- **Period of Publication**

+These attributes are combined into a single feature, cleaned, and converted into a count matrix.
+We then apply cosine similarity to identify books that share similar characteristics.